R-js/libRmath.js/README.md

 distribution, like `qt` (quantile function), `pt` (cumulative probability function), `dt` (probability density function).

-The setup in `libRMath.js` will deviate slightly from this grouping.
-There random generators will still be grouped according to their respective distributions as in R, but also grouped separately into `lib-r-math/rng/<distribution name>`.

-## The 7 samurai of Uniform Random Number Generators.
+## The 7 samurai of Uniform Random Number Generators

-#### Summary

-These PRNG classes can be used by themselves but mostly intended to be consumed to generate random numbers with a particular distribution (like `Normal`, `Gamma`, `Weibull`, `Chi-square` etc).
+These PRNG classes can be used "stand alone", but mostly intended to be consumed to generate random numbers with a particular distribution (like `Normal`, `Gamma`, `Weibull`, `Chi-square` etc).
 Type in your R-console the command `?RNGkind` for an overview.